mcci-catena/Modbus-for-Arduino/README.md

 Modbus host node that works via software serial.

-## INSTALLATION PROCEDURE
+## Installation Procedure

-Refer to this documentation to Install this library:
+Refer to this documentation to install this library:

 http://arduino.cc/en/Guide/Libraries